-Faculty should consult policy 5.6 for the procedure to recommend curriculum revisions and work with the division chair or program direction and appropriate Dean to submit curriculum change requests to the Curriculum Committee.
-The Curriculum Committee guidelines and forms are available on the Current Employees webpage.
+Faculty should consult policy 5.6 for the procedure to recommend curriculum revisions.
+The Curriculum Committee guidelines are explained in the annual Standing Committees List, and curriculum change forms are available from the Curriculum Committee chairperson.

 Faculty should consult the college catalog regularly to remain informed of changes to educational programs and ensure that accurate course and program information is published in the catalog and on the college website.
 All divisions and departments should undertake an annual review of the catalog and website as it pertains to the division and department faculty, programs and degrees, courses and any related support services or resources.
 Requests for changes to the college website should be directed to the Director of Marketing and Public Relations.